-I heard that phrase, about not being 'one of us', used about me again a few months later just before a Victor overnight secret transit from Tengah to Darwin when I was sent, by ordinary taxi, to collect some miniature tape recorders from a UK signals intelligence unit at a remote location in another part of Singapore Island.
+I heard that phrase, about not being 'one of us', used about me again a few months later just before a Victor overnight secret transit from Tengah to Darwin when I was sent, by ordinary taxi, to collect some miniature tape recorders from a UK signals unit at a remote location in another part of Singapore Island.
 I was not allowed to go into the building but, because I was expected, and after producing my ID documents, I was handed the equipment I had been sent to collect and I returned to HQ FEAF in the same taxi.
 Putting one and one together to make two, I guessed on that occasion what the phrase 'one of us' might mean, but it wasn’t until some years later, when I was stationed at a signals intelligence unit in Berlin, that I had confirmation.
 By then, I was 'one of them'.

 Clearly, security in Air Headquarters left a lot to be desired.
 Because of security lapses, I had at least twice become privy to highly sensitive stuff I was not supposed to be aware of.
-Classified matter, but not the V Bomber sort, was openly discussed in bars, messes and other insecure places.
+Classified matters, but not the V Bomber sort, was openly discussed in bars, messes and other insecure places.
 I learned a lot about what other operations were on-going simply by keeping my ears pinned.
 Some British officers seemed to assume that the local Chinese and Malay staff, who worked in all the Messes and many of the HQ FEAF offices, were either deaf or did not understand much English.
 Both assumptions, of course, were almost certainly wrong.